fernandosure/ecs-compose/README.md

 - ports: if the service will expose ports to the outside then you need to specify those in short syntax (HOST:CONTAINER).
 - environment: the environment variable declared in this section have greater precedence over the global definition and will overwrite the global one.
 - desired_count: the number of desired instances for the service
+- gpus: the number of gpu's assigned (when using gpu instances)
 - elb: the application load balancer definition.
   - type: whether if the load balancer will be public (will be placed in the public subnet and a public security group assigned) or private (will be place in the private subnet and a private security group assigned)
   - protocol: The protocol for connections from clients to the load balancer (HTTP/HTTPS)